What to Expect

 Is the church accessible?

 Yes, the church is accessible and we also offer hearing assistive devices and large print bulletins.
-While our church school for children and youth is located on the second floor (which is not accessible) we have the space and would be happy to offer any age class in an accessible area of the church should it be needed.
+While our church school for children and youth is located on the second floor (which is not accessible), we have the space and would be happy to offer any age class in an accessible area of the church should it be needed.
 Just give us a call!
 The accessible entrance is located off the driveway on Marion Street nearest the Chapel.

 Where can I learn more about worship at United Parish?

 We have created a glossary of some common words related to the liturgy, the order of worship, and the Sanctuary itself.
 We know that some church words might be unfamiliar and we want to make church accessible for all.
 We hope this resource provides some clarity and context and is a helpful tool for participating in worship.
-If you have any further questions, please contact Associate Pastor Amy Norton at amy@upbrookline.org.

-Download the Church Jargon Glossary here.
+View or download the Church Jargon Glossary here.